turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 The path query can be additionally configured with the `flying` bool param.
 If you set `flying` to `true`, then the path finding will search a path in empty voxels (in the air), otherwise by default it will try to find a path that goes on the ground.

-The traversing entity can have a logical size, configured by the `agent_height` and `agent_width` parameters, that specify the approcimate size of traversing entity in voxels. `agent_height` will specify how many empty voxels must be above the traversed path at any waypoint. `agent_width` specifies how many empty voxels must be in the horizontal directions.
+The traversing entity can have a logical size, configured by the `agent_height` and `agent_width` parameters, that specify the approximate size of traversing entity in voxels. `agent_height` will specify how many empty voxels must be above the traversed path at any waypoint. `agent_width` specifies how many empty voxels must be in the horizontal directions.
 With these you can specify how far the path should keep away from walls and obstacles, and also to not allow going in between tight openings that the logical size would not allow.

 Note: processing a path query can take a long time, depending on how far the goal is from the start.
 Consider doing multiple path queries on multiple threads, or doing them asynchronously across the frame, the [Job System](#job-system) can be used to track completion of asynchronous tasks like this.